 For a binary trait such as T2D, the functional distribution of GWAS and vQTL loci was nearly identical due to the high correlation between rankings from GWAS and vQTL.
-This is also the reason for the overlapping performance of GWAS and vQTL regarding GxE enrichment benchmarks.
-For the continuous outcome of BMI, GWAS and vQTL ranked the variants differently.
-The concentration of GWAS and vQTL loci also differs for CADD scores.
-For both binary and continuous outcomes, the pattern of variance loci is distinct from the pattern of GWAS and vQTL loci, providing a new perspective on the relative importance of each variant in terms of potential interaction.
+This is also shown by the overlapping performance of GWAS and vQTL regarding GxE enrichment.
+For a quantitative traits such as BMI, GWAS and vQTL ranked the variants differently.
+For CADD scores, the concentration of GWAS and vQTL loci also differ.
+For both binary and quantitative traits, the pattern of VLA loci are distinct from the pattern of GWAS and vQTL loci, thus VLA can provide a new perspective on the relative importance of each variant in terms of GxE interaction.